PierreSenellart/provsql/doc/TODO/priorization.md

 3. an **after** sketch of what the behaviour would become once the point is implemented.

-Tested against **ProvSQL 1.10.0-dev** (the current `conditioning`-branch source, installed and `cmp`-verified identical to the built `provsql.so`) on **PostgreSQL 18**, on 2026-06-09.
-Each cluster was probed in its own throwaway database.
-Output blocks are verbatim; where a value is the analytically known answer it is noted inline.
+Tested against **ProvSQL 1.10.0** on **PostgreSQL 18**.
+Each cluster was probed in its own throwaway database; output blocks are verbatim, and where a value is the analytically known answer it is noted inline.
+The verbatim blocks were captured on 2026-06-09 against the pre-release build (then the `conditioning` branch, since merged and released as 1.10.0);
+every open-item behaviour here was re-verified against the released line on 2026-06-18 and still holds.

 Source plans: [`probability-evaluation.md`](probability-evaluation.md),
 [`safe-query-followups.md`](safe-query-followups.md),